-This relates to the potential financial loss Calpe may suffer arising from a movement in the spread an asset trades at when compared to a comparable government bond.
-Calpe is exposed to this as it maintains a large amount of corporate bonds within the investment portfolio.
+This risk relates to the potential financial loss Calpe may suffer due to a change in the spread that a fixed interest security trades at when compared to a comparable government bond.
+Calpe is exposed to spread risk as it maintains a large amount of corporate bonds within the investment portfolio as shown in Figure 15.